gammasoft71/xtd/README.md

 # Examples

-The following examples "Hello, world!" show how to print system color control informations on ctrace output.
+The following example shows how to print system color control informations on ctrace output.

 src/drawing_hello_world.cpp